hpesoj/gsl-pointers/PROPOSAL.md

 * `optional_indirect<T>` has the "safe" accessor function `value` which throws if called on an empty `optional_indirect`.
 * `indirect<T>` and `optional_indirect<T>` have cast operations `static_indirect_cast`, `dynamic_indirect_cast` and `const_indirect_cast`.

 Of course, this proposal and N4282 do not conflict in any technical way.
 It is entirely possible for both types to coexist.
-However, we feel that it may be confusing to C++ programmers to have two standard types which solve essentially the same problem.
+However, we feel that it may be confusing to have two standard types which solve essentially the same problem.
 Of course, if there is a case to be made for a non-owning pointer-like type with a "smart pointer"-esque design, we would certainly like to hear it.

 As an addendum, we have a few observations on the current design of `observer_ptr`: